 Applicants must hold a current practicing certificate as a Registered Midwife with the Nursing and Midwifery Board of Australia.

 You will learn from practicing clinicians and benefit from our award-winning teaching staff and academics.

-This postgraduate qualification is a great option for those wanting the flexibility that comes with online learning and workshops on campus – we offer accessible online learning facilities and dedicated support staff who are with you every step of the way.
+This postgraduate qualification is a great option for those wanting the flexibility that comes with online learning – we offer accessible online learning facilities and dedicated support staff who are with you every step of the way.

 As Australia’s University of Enterprise:

 Our commitment to research with an industry focus is unprecedented in South Australia.
 In the 2015 Excellence in Research for Australia evaluation, 97 per cent of our assessed research was rated world-class or above.
 We are fast becoming a renowned centre of innovation and enterprise in the sectors that will drive Australia's future, including health and biomedicine.

 It’s a very good time to choose UniSA for your postgraduate study.

 1 QILT: Course Experience Questionnaire 2015-2016 Overall Satisfaction Item

 2 2017 QS Top 50 Universities Aged Under 50

 Learn from award-winning teaching staff, academics and health professionals via our online forums and virtual classrooms.
 This platform offers you the opportunity to learn from experienced clinicians in the field and build valuable industry networks and relationships.